 4. Declutter and organize your entry to handle a new season of gear.

 If you don't already have lots of handy hooks for coats, backpacks, umbrellas and scarves, get out your drill.
 Get creative by repurposing branches, scrap metal, paint brush handles, bent cutlery, wine corks, old door knobs or even tools from your garage.
 Consider adding a row of hooks down low to hang shoes and boots as well - it will keep the floor uncluttered and also allow them to dry faster.
 Making a space at the entryway so that everyone has a place to keep their gear will prevent it from drifting into your home, contributing to keeping it tidy and germ-free (well, at least germ-resistant).
+You can see my 5 essentials for a functional entryway here.

 5. Do a little home maintenance.